shacker/django-todo/README.md

 ### Datepicker

-django-todo no longer references a jQuery datepicker, but defaults to native html5 browser datepicker (not supported by Safari, unforunately).
+django-todo no longer references a jQuery datepicker, but defaults to native html5 browser datepicker.
 Feel free to implement one of your choosing.

 ### URLs